Tom Kerridge

-Thomas Kerridge (born 27 July 1973) is an English Michelin-starred chef who has worked mainly in the United Kingdom.
+Thomas Kerridge (born 27 July 1973) is an English chef.
 After initially appearing in several small television parts as a child actor, he decided to attend culinary school at the age of 18.
-He has since worked at a variety of British restaurants, including the Michelin starred Rhodes in the Square and Adlards.
+He has since worked at a variety of British restaurants, including the Rhodes in the Square and Adlards.

-With his wife Beth Cullen-Kerridge, he opened the pub, The Hand & Flowers in 2005 and within a year gained his first Michelin star.
-In the 2012 list, he won a second Michelin star, the first time a pub had done so.
-Tom then went on to open a second pub in Marlow, The Coach, which has also won a Michelin star.
-More recently Tom opened The Butcher's Tap (butchers and pub under one roof) and opened his first London restaurant in 2018 at Corinthia Hotel London.
+With his wife, Beth Cullen-Kerridge, Kerridge opened a pub, the Hand & Flowers, in Marlow, Buckinghamshire, in 2005.
+Within a year he gained his first Michelin star.
+In 2012, Hand & Flowers became the first pub to win a second Michelin star.
+Kerridge opened a second pub, the Coach, also in Marlow, which has also won a Michelin star.
+He opened a pub and butcher, the Butcher's Tap, and opened his first London restaurant in 2018 at Corinthia Hotel London.